Kristina-Shlapakova/Checklist/README.md

 Expected result: Unable to log in

-1.3 Check Log in with empty Login
+1.3 Check Log in with empty Login (smoke test)

 Expected result: Unable to log in

-1.4 Check Log in with empty Password
+1.4 Check Log in with empty Password (smoke test)

 Expected result: Unable to log in

-1.5 Check Log in with incorrect Login
+1.5 Check Log in with incorrect Login (critical pass)

 Expected result: Unable to log in

-1.6 Check Log in with incorrect Password
+1.6 Check Log in with incorrect Password (critical pass)

 Expected result: Unable to log in

-1.7 Сheck the email with spaces at the beginning and end
+1.7 Сheck the email with spaces at the beginning and end (critical pass)

 Expected result: log in to  account

-1.8 Сheck the unregistered login or phone number
+1.8 Сheck the unregistered login or phone number (critical pass)

+Expected result: Unable to log in

 # Forgot Password
 2.1 Сheck the valid value